Sandy593/Covid19_Forecast/README.md

 ✅ Future waves are possible but will likely be less severe & more predictable.

 ✅ Vaccination, early detection, and treatments will remain critical in mitigating impact.

-✅ Vaccination, early detection, and treatments will remain critical in mitigating impact.
 ---
 ## 💡 **Final Thoughts**